What are the risk factors for acute lymphocytic leukemia?

 There are only a few known risk factors for acute lymphocytic leukemia (ALL).

-Exposure to high levels of radiation is a risk factor for both ALL and acute myeloid leukemia (AML).
+Being exposed to high levels of radiation is a risk factor for both ALL and acute myeloid leukemia (AML).
 Japanese atomic bomb survivors had a greatly increased risk of developing acute leukemia, usually within 6 to 8 years after exposure.

 If there is an increased risk from lower levels of radiation it is likely to be small, but to be safe, most doctors try to limit a person’s exposure to radiation as much as possible.